fiuneuro/Onboarding/README.md

 NOTE: Steps 3-5 reflect an abbreviated version of the full set of instructions for connecting to GitHub using SSH, although they should work for everyone with HPC access.
 If you have problems with this step or the next two, try following the full instructions detailed [here](https://help.github.com/en/articles/connecting-to-github-with-ssh).

+One common reason this step may fail is because you don't have an existing RSA key.
+Follow the instructions to generate one from the link above.

 #### 4. Test your SSH connection
 Test if SSH over the HTTPS port is possible.
 Run this SSH command: